21 Hours Fasting | Benefits | Risks and Tips

 21 Hours Fasting

-21 Hours Fasting – Before you begin, consider the following
+21 Hours Fasting – Before you start, consider the following

 1. Decide on a time when you will implement your 3-hour evening meal period.

-2. Make a list of your health objectives and take the necessary measurements to establish a baseline.
+2. List your health objectives and take the necessary measurements to establish a baseline.

-3. Pick a suitable date for the start of your fast when you will be able to conform to it rigidly.
+3. Pick a suitable date for the start of your fast when you can conform to it rigidly.

-5. If you are feeling anxious or confused about fasting, consult with a healthcare professional or hire a coach to assist you in navigating the procedure.
+5. If you feel anxious or confused about fasting, consult a healthcare professional or hire a coach to assist you in navigating the procedure.

 Things to consider during the fast